Catilinarian orations: Content

+Second Catilinarian

 Cicero informed the citizens of Rome that Catiline had left the city not into exile, as Catiline had said, but to join with his illegal army.
 He described the conspirators as rich men who were in debt, men eager for power and wealth, Sulla's veterans, ruined men who hoped for any change, criminals, profligates and other men of Catiline's ilk.
 He assured the people of Rome that they had nothing to fear because he, as consul, and the gods would protect the state.
 This speech was delivered with the intention of convincing the lower class, or common man, that Catiline would not represent their interests and they should not support him.

 Meanwhile, Catiline joined up with Gaius Manlius, commander of the rebel force.
 When the Senate was informed of the developments, they declared the two of them public enemies.
 Antonius Hybrida (Cicero's fellow consul), with troops loyal to Rome, followed Catiline while Cicero remained at home to guard the city.

-The Third Oration – Oratio in Catilinam Tertia ad Populum
+Third Catilinarian

 Cicero claimed that the city should rejoice because it had been saved from a bloody rebellion.
 He presented evidence that all of Catiline's accomplices confessed to their crimes.
 He asked for nothing for himself but the grateful remembrance of the city and acknowledged that the victory was more difficult than one in foreign lands because the enemies were citizens of Rome.

-The Fourth Oration – Oratio in Catilinam Quarta in Senatu Habita
+Fourth Catilinarian

 In his fourth and final published argument, which took place in the Temple of Concordia, Cicero establishes a basis for other orators (primarily Cato the Younger) to argue for the execution of the conspirators.
 As consul, Cicero was formally not allowed to voice any opinion in the matter, but he circumvented the rule with subtle oratory.
 Although very little is known about the actual debate (except for Cicero's argument, which has probably been altered from its original), the Senate majority probably opposed the death sentence for various reasons, one of which was the nobility of the accused.
 For example, Julius Caesar argued that exile and disenfranchisement would be sufficient punishment for the conspirators, and one of the accused, Lentulus, was a praetor.
 However, after the combined efforts of Cicero and Cato, the vote shifted in favor of execution, and the sentence was carried out shortly afterwards.

 While some historians agree that Cicero's actions, in particular the final speeches before the Senate, may have saved the Republic, they also reflect his self-aggrandisement and, to a certain extent envy, probably born out of the fact that he was considered a novus homo, a Roman citizen without noble or ancient lineage.